deeprjs/deepr/README.md

 #### `"sourceKey=>"` variant

 If the target is omitted, it means that the evaluation of a method (or field) does not generate a new object.
+We call this feature "Unnesting".

 For example, if we are only interested in the title of the movie we found, we can do this: